-The goal of research in the Miller Lab is to understand how animals maintain homeostasis and survive in changing conditions.
+The goal of research in the Miller Lab is to understand fundamental mechanisms that allow animals to maintain homeostasis and survive in changing conditions.

 The environment we live in is constantly changing.
 Temperature, food, toxins, predators, and even oxygen can fluctuate rapidly.
 In order to survive, animals must constantly monitor environmental conditions and adjust physiological function accordingly.
 Understanding how animals maintain homeostasis could help us to devise new strategies to treat a whole host of human pathologies, such as diabetes, cancer, neurodegenerative diseases, stroke, and traumatic injury.

 Ongoing projects in the lab focus on advancing our understanding of fundamental aspects of homeostasis in animals.
 We focus on two main environmental factors: oxygen (O2) and hydrogen sulfide (H2S).
 Check out our publications; or, if you want to search for us on PubMed, click here.